Space is the three-dimensional domain in which motion occurs. Time is a one-dimensional domain in which a reference

 When rods are attached end-to-end, the pointer keeps going, like a monorail train.
 A stop point can be set at an event to be measured, as with a count-up timer.

 A frame of reference is formed from a lattice of rod-clocks.
-It forms a kind of monorail system for measuring the locations of points and chronations of instants.
+It forms a kind of monorail system for measuring the point locations and chronations.

 The rod measures the position of a point of a motion adjacent to the rod-clock.
 The position of a point is its location.
 The clock pointer measures the position of the pointer in motion adjacent to the rod-clock.
-The position of an instant is its chronation.
+The position of the pointer is its chronation.

 A time frame is a one-dimensional series of rod-clocks attached to another rod-clock at each end.
 The current location of a time frame pointer is called the distance.
 The current chronation of a time frame pointer is called the date-time.

 A space frame of a body is a frame of reference at rest relative to it.
 Chorocosm is length space with time.
 Chronocosm is duration space with distance.

 The location of an event is measured where a rod meets the event.
 A displacement is the vector from one location to another.
 The magnitude of the displacement is the distance between the locations.
 Length is a distance or distances or an infinite series of distances.